Get in Touch

 Module 1: Threats and Vulnerability Analysis (BKA)

-• The usefulness, necessity and purpose of a BKA
+• The usefulness, necessity, and purpose of a BKA;

-• Preparing a BKA and BKA reports
+• Preparing a BKA and BKA reports;

-• How can threats and vulnerabilities be made manageable?
+• How threats and vulnerabilities can be made manageable.

-Module 2: Business impact analysis (BIA)
+Module 2: Business Impact Analysis (BIA)

-• The usefulness, necessity and purpose of a BIA
+• The usefulness, necessity, and purpose of a BIA;

-• Existing methods for performing a BIA and drawing up a subsequent damage assessment
+• Existing methods for performing a BIA and drawing up a subsequent damage assessment;

-• Maximum Tolerable Period of Disruption (MTPD), Recovery Time Objective (RTO) and Recovery Point Objective (RPO)
+• Maximum Tolerable Period of Disruption (MTPD), Recovery Time Objective (RTO), and Recovery Point Objective (RPO);

-• Which disciplines are required for the implementation of a BIA?
+• Which disciplines are required for the implementation of a BIA;

-• Preparing BIA reports
+• Preparing BIA reports.

 Module 3: Introduction to Business Continuity Plan (BCP)

 • What is Crisis Management?
-The characteristics of a crisis
+The characteristics of a crisis;

-• The difference between an incident and a crisis
+• The difference between an incident and a crisis;

-• The difference between image and reputation
+• The difference between image and reputation;

-• Drawing up a crisis management plan
+• Drawing up a crisis management plan;

 Module 4: Emergency Response Plan (ER)

-• From company self-protection to company emergency response (BHV)
+• From company self-protection to company emergency response (BHV);

-• History and exploration of first aid for incidents
+• History and exploration of first aid for incidents;

-• Setting up an emergency response organization
+• Setting up an emergency response organisation;

-• Emergency Response from the Government
+• Emergency Response from the Government.

-Module 5: Crisis Management Plan (CMP)Module 6: Continuity of Operations Plan (COOP)
+Module 5: Crisis Management Plan (CMP) Module 6: Continuity of Operations Plan (COOP)

 • What is a COOP and what is it for?

-• The student can name the plans within the COOP
+• The student can name the plans within the COOP;

-• The formulation and basic requirements of a recovery plan
+• The formulation and basic requirements of a recovery plan;

-• The different types of recovery strategies and associated quality features
+• The different types of recovery strategies and associated quality features;

-• The importance of backup and recovery of digital and non-digital data; the need for external storage
+• The importance of backup and recovery of digital and non-digital data; the need for external storage;

-• The translation of a process into underlying information systems and the implementation of remedial measures
+• The translation of a process into underlying information systems and the implementation of remedial measures;

 Requirements